 The intent of this specification and tender template is to improve on the quality, consistency, utility and compatibility of data being captured by government and commercial off-the-shelf (COTS) products increasingly being offered by the private sector.
 Moreover, the specifications and tender template provide opportunities for greater collaborative investment across all levels of government, and capacity to reduce tender and compliance costs for investors and providers.

-Use of these specifications will also ensure that primary LiDAR point cloud data and derived products can be easily integrated and ingested into the National Elevation Data Framework Portal (NEDF-Portal), providing increased discoverability and access to the broader user community.
+Use of these specifications will also ensure that primary LiDAR point cloud data and derived products can be easily integrated and ingested into the Elevation Information System (ELVIS), providing increased discoverability and access to the broader user community.

 The specifications have drawn on recent experience across all levels of Australian government, consultation with LiDAR data providers, and the U.S. Center for LiDAR Information, Coordination and Knowledge (CLICK).
 They provide a minimum base specification and are not intended to limit development of more specialised products.
 Nor are they intended to inhibit industry development and innovation.
 We therefore encourage interested users, investors, researchers and suppliers to contribute to ongoing development.

 This specification builds on the previously released Guidelines for Digital Elevation Data, Version 1.0 (401KB).
 The Guidelines represent a first cut in the preparation of ‘best practice’ guidelines for Australia using common technologies.
 The Guidelines for Digital Elevation Data will be revised in the future to include the advances in understanding specifically relating to LiDAR included in the LiDAR Acquisition Specifications and Tender Template.